 (this recipe makes 5 bars)

-Hi, my name is Katie and I blog over at Girl Meets Nourishment!
+Hi, my name is Katie!
 I am on a real food and unprocessed living journey.
 I am getting back to the basics preparing food the old-fashioned way and discovering new ideas for a healthy life.
 I am here to share my journey with you.

 This veteran vegetarian of nine years now proudly eat lots of butter, takes cod liver oil, drinks kombucha, eats grass-fed meats, and all that is nourishing.
 This journey has opened me up to a new world filled with the wisdom of generations before me.
 I want to try these out-of-the-ordinary old-fashioned recipes and make them into my modern nourishment – making real food from real things in real time.
 I am also getting back to the basics with what we use in our everyday life, making our home as unprocessed as possible.